cloud-gov/cg-site/content/docs/getting-started/accounts.md

 - Don't configure your browser to ignore security warnings which may involve your connection with cloud.gov; report warnings that you can't explain to [cloud.gov support](/help/).
 - If you believe you've been granted more access than necessary to perform your legitimate tasks or assigned duties, immediately notify [cloud.gov support](/help/).

-If you use a cloud.gov account (instead of using an agency single-sign-on account), you have an additional rule of behavior:
+If you use a cloud.gov account (instead of using an agency single sign-on account), you have an additional rule of behavior:

 - Don't share your account with another person or create anonymous or group accounts.
 Your account is just for you.